Riders collection

 They all shared a common theme in my eyes: adventurers - in their full cartoon gear - operating cool-looking SCI-FI Mechas.

-Space nomads from Robotech with their mecha-fighters, also known as Veritechs.
+Space nomads from Robotech and their mecha-fighters, also known as Veritechs.

 In Robotech’s intro video, Rick Hunter is raising his gaze from inside the cockpit ready to lunch into space (Robotech Intro) - while motorcycle riders are parading on the screen (Image 2); Even further down the title sequence an awesome motorcycle is overshadowing a powerful militaristic mecha (Image 2).
 To top it all off, the enigmatic femme fatal Sheila Misty - from Plawres Sanshiro - and her raven-black motorcycle from Image 3.